 The ACD appointed RCM Capital Management LLC as the investment adviser to provide investment management and advisory services to the ACD in respect of the Allianz US Equity Fund.
 As a result of the merger of RCM Capital Management LLC into Allianz Global Investors U.S. LLC, such investment management and advisory services are now provided by Allianz Global Investors U.S. LLC.
-The ACD has appointed Allianz Global Investors U.S. LLC as the investment advisory services to the ACD in respect of the Allianz Emerging Markets Equity Fund, the Allianz Global AC Equity Insights Fund and the Allianz US Micro Cap Equity Fund.
+The ACD has appointed Allianz Global Investors U.S. LLC as the investment adviser to provide investment management and advisory services to the ACD in respect of the Allianz Emerging Markets Equity Fund, the Allianz Global AC Equity Insights Fundand the Allianz US Micro Cap Equity Fund.